 Press release from University of Pretoria/Sea Search – Namibian Dolphin Project

-Research led by scientists at the Namibian Dolphin Project has shed light on a new level of complexity in dolphin communication.
+Research led by scientists at the Namibian Dolphin Project has shed light on a new level of complexity communication amongst dolphins.
 This research, conducted by Morgan J. Martin, a PhD candidate from the University of Pretoria has found that the small Heaviside’s dolphins (Cephalorhynchus heavisidii) selectively switch between high frequency, echolocation clicks (i.e. biosonar) used to navigate and search for prey, and lower frequency clicks that comprise communication sounds which help to maintain their highly social lifestyle.

-Further, unique patterns were found within some communication sounds which leads scientists to believe that these dolphins have developed a more complex way to communicate messages or emotion.
-In addition, Heaviside’s dolphins appear to decrease the number of sounds they produce when in larger groups, potentially as a means to control the noise level and improve communication across the group.
+Further, unique patterns were found within some communication sounds which leads scientists to believe that these dolphins have developed a more sophisticated way to communicate messages or emotion.
+Also, Heaviside’s dolphins appear to decrease the number of sounds they produce when in larger groups, potentially as a means to control the noise level and improve communication across the group.

 About Heaviside’s dolphins

 Heaviside’s dolphins are only found in the Benguela Ecosystem along the west coast of southern Africa and range from southern Angola to the Cape of Good Hope in South Africa.
 They are found in shallow waters along the coast and are one of the smallest dolphin species on Earth (< 1.7 m long).

 “Heaviside’s dolphins are a poorly understood species, and we are working to collect as much baseline information as possible on their numbers and behaviour,” says Dr Simon Elwen, a marine mammal expert at the University of Pretoria and director of the Namibian Dolphin Project.

 What we know about sound use in Heaviside’s dolphins